 For example: “I provide piano lessons in New York and I’d like to see 200 people come to my website every week.
 I’d also like to see at least 5 people reach out to me every week.”

 And again, you should head into this with some kind of sense of what success should look like in your particular case.
-Because if you don’t get it, you need to get back and think what was wrong and how you can make your website better, including copy, design, etc.
+Because if you don’t get it, you need to get back and think about what was wrong and how you can make your website better, including copy, design, etc.

 Is it better to spend more time researching the audience and industry or start experimenting and testing straightaway?